Vought F4U Corsair: Navy testing and release to the U.S. Marine Corps

 The U.S. Navy received its first production F4U-1 on 31 July 1942, though getting it into service proved difficult.
 The framed "birdcage" style canopy provided inadequate visibility for deck taxiing, and the long "hose nose" and nose-up attitude of the Corsair made it difficult to see straight ahead.
 The enormous torque of the Double Wasp engine also made it a handful for inexperienced pilots if they were forced to bolter.
 Early Navy pilots called the F4U the "hog", "hosenose", or "bent-wing Widow Maker".

 Carrier qualification trials on the training carrier USS Wolverine and escort carriers USS Core and USS Charger in 1942 found that, despite visibility issues and control sensitivity, the Corsair was "...an excellent carrier type and very easy to land aboard.
 It is no different than any other airplane."
 Two Navy units, VF-12 (October 1942) and later VF-17 (April 1943) were equipped with the F4U.
-By April 1943, VF-12 had successfully completed deck landing qualification.
+By April 1943, VF-12 had completed deck landing qualification.

-At the time, the U.S. Navy also had the Grumman F6F Hellcat, which did not have the performance of the F4U, but was a better deck landing aircraft.
+At the time, the U.S. Navy also had the Grumman F6F Hellcat, which did not match the F4U's performance but was a better deck-landing aircraft.
 The Corsair was declared "ready for combat" at the end of 1942, though qualified to operate only from land bases until the last of the carrier qualification issues were worked out.
 VF-17 went aboard the in late 1943, and the Chief of Naval Operations wanted to equip four air groups with Corsairs by the end of 1943.
 The Commander, Air Forces, Pacific had a different opinion, stating that "In order to simplify spares problems and also to insure flexibility in carrier operations present practice in the Pacific is to assign all Corsairs to Marines and to equip FightRons [fighter squadrons] on medium and light carriers with Hellcats."
 VF-12 soon abandoned its aircraft to the Marines.
 VF-17 kept its Corsairs, but was removed from its carrier, USS Bunker Hill, due to perceived difficulties in supplying parts at sea.

 The Marines needed a better fighter than the F4F Wildcat.
 For them, it was not as important that the F4U could be recovered aboard a carrier, as they usually flew from land bases.
 Growing pains aside, Marine Corps squadrons readily took to the radical new fighter.